-My story in New York’s fashion & manufacturing industry is important.
-It was the beginning of my journey into the world of participatory design thinking.
+My years in New York’s fashion and manufacturing industry were the beginning of my journey into participatory design thinking.

 Discovery Phase